howesteve/elegua/README.md

 - Existing dynamic routers for Svelte are too large, complicated, buggy, unmanteined, and/or not satisfying me.
 - Elegua is designed for PWA applications
-- I absolutely hated what they did to SvelteKit and it's "file-based router".
+- I absolutely hated what they did to [SvelteKit](https://kit.svelte.dev/) and it's "file-based router".
 Things like:
   - `src/routes/blog/[slug]/+page.js`
   - `src/routes/blog/page/[page]/+page.js`
   - `src/routes/blog/page/[page]/+page.server.js`
   - `src/routes/blog/category/[category]/page/[page]/+page.server.js`
     ... then all the boilerplate to make it work, just make me sick.
 Pages and pages and pages of docs just to learn how to re-learn routing!
 Shoot me.
 I have no patience.
-- I had to prove my boss (...I mean, gf) I was really working on something on all these hours on the computer.
-Hope she does not read this.
 - I actually use this on my projects and thought about sharing.

 ## Homepage